Frequently Asked Questions

 Q. Who are the members of the transplant team?
 The University of Toledo Medical Center transplant team includes nephrologists (a physician who specializes in the kidney), transplant surgeons, transplant coordinators, dietitians, pharmacists, social workers and a financial counselor.
 Back to Top

 Q. How successful are kidney transplant operations?
 Breakthroughs in the last 20 years in surgical skills, immunosuppressive drugs and tissue typing have all translated directly into long-term success rates.
 While all surgery is risky, experience has shown where the kidney donor is a relative; the donor kidney will be functioning two years after the time of the transplant 95% of the time.
-The chance of a cadaver transplant continuing to work over one year after the transplant is about 95%.
-However, both living donor and cadaver transplants can function for many more years.
-The loss of function occurs most often during the first two years.
-Therefore a transplanted kidney that is working well two years after a transplant is more likely to continue to function for long periods of time.
+The chance of a deceased donor transplant continuing to work over one year after the transplant is about 95%.
+However, both living donor and deceased donor transplants can function for many more years.
 Back to Top

 Q. What happens after the transplant?
 After the transplant is completed, you will be taken to your room in the renal unit in the hospital.
 When you wake up, you will have an intravenous line, a bladder catheter, a small oxygen catheter in your nostrils and heart-monitoring leads attached to your chest.